duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

     var result, max_score = 0;

     // Assign a ranking value for the movie.
 This isn't a complete sorting value though
-    // also we are blindling assuming these values exist var score = function(m) {
+    // also we are blindingly assuming these values exist var score = function(m) {
         var s = m.ratings.critics_score * m.ratings.audience_score;
         if (s > max_score) max_score = s;